Does nicotine increase testosterone or quietly wreck it?

 Symptoms and signals

 If you are using nicotine and wondering about your hormone health, the signals can be confusing.
-You might not experience the classic “low T” symptoms like muscle loss immediately, but other signs will appear.
-Here is what to watch for:
+You might not experience the classic “low T” symptoms like muscle loss immediately, but other signs can appear.

 • Discordant Libido and Function: You may have a high sex drive (libido) due to adequate testosterone, but difficulty achieving or maintaining an erection (ED).
 This gap between “wanting to” and “being able to” is a classic sign of vascular damage from nicotine.